matzehecht/eslint-formatter-interactive/README.md

 After choosing the grouping variable a rundown off all findings grouped by the chosen grouping variable will be shown.
 You can now select all the groups you want to see the details of.
 ![shell screenshot 2](./docs/shell-screenshot2.png)

-(In future eslint-formatter-interactive will integrate the eslint auto fix feature in this place) The details will then be printed using the eslint stylish formatter.
+(In future eslint-formatter-interactive will integrate the eslint auto fix feature in this place)
+Last but not least: the details will be printed using the eslint stylish formatter.

 ## License